 The shop also offers an ample selection of local and international wines, cheese from around the state, and locally roasted coffee.
 It’s très bon!

-Article published in the January/February 2017 issue of Oregon Coast Magazine.
+This article is an excerpt.
+The full article was published in the January/February 2017 issue of Oregon Coast Magazine.